Frequently asked questions

 It is strongly recommended that schools begin the process of identifying and maintaining evidence well in advance of the NCCD reference date.

 Q Question.
-How long does a school need to retain NCCD student records?
+How long does the school keep records?

 Q Question.
 Who should review this data before it is submitted?